LancerR40/pyside6-java-bridge/README.md

 # pyside6-java-bridge
-Proof of concept about how to call Java classes and methods from Python on Windows OS
+Proof of concept about how to call Java classes and methods from Python on Windows OS using pyjnius library

 ## Clone project
 ```